fbqvyjt/Game-Dev-Study/UnityInputs/MouseButtonProc/notes.md

 * ***Instantiate*** → bringing a GameObject into existance. ❤😁
     - Items appear, or "spawn" in the game.
 * ***Destroy*** → removing a GameObject out of existance, or Death. ☠🤪
+* ***Serialization*** → the automatic process of transforming data structures or object states into a format that Unity can store and reconstruct later. 📫📦

 </details>